 (3) A person is not appointed as an investment manager within the meaning of this section unless the person is appointed for the purpose of enabling the Board to delegate a function to that person under subsection (2).

-[Section 23 amended by No. 35 of 2011 s.
+[Section 23 amended: No. 35 of 2011 s.
 47.]

 24. Borrowing by Board